myENA/libguestfs-rpm/README.md

 # RPM Spec for Libguestfs, Supermin and others

-Backporp of the latest libguestfs stable release from Fedora for CentOS 7.x including supporting packages.
+Backport of the latest libguestfs stable release from Fedora for CentOS 7.x including supporting packages.

 # Building